EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 We give high marks to the in-flight entertainment system.

-It features an 11-inch LCD touch screen, which pops out of the armrest.
+It features an 11-inch LCD touch screen.
 It’s loaded with tons of great new-release movies to watch, perfect for binge-watching at 35,000 feet.

-And the noise-canceling headphones we received in Premium Economy were excellent.
+But the noise-canceling headphones we received in Premium Economy were just OK.

 Service

-We’re sticklers for in-flight hygiene, so we appreciated the pre-meal antibacterial refreshing towel handed out afterwards – perfect for wiping hands and the tray table (though we’d already down a full wipe with our own sanitizers).
+We’re sticklers for in-flight hygiene, so we appreciated the pre-meal antibacterial refreshing towels handed out once we were in the air – ideal for wiping hands and the tray table.
+(That said, we always do a full wipe with our own sanitizers as soon as we board.)

 Service throughout our flights was excellent.
 We can’t say enough good things about the crew – always professional, friendly, efficient and all smiles on our long-haul journeys.